utwente-db/DAB/misc/calls.md

 Only accessible to admins

-## /remove_missing_database

-POST -> Drop the database, IF it is not managed by DAB.

-    {
-    databasename: "test200"
-    }

-will return 400 if the database in managed by DAB
+DELETE -> gets in a JSON array of database names as strings, and drops all databases in the array, provided they are not managed

 ## TABLE: studentdatabases